 c.
 1400, scracchen, transitive, "mark or wound slightly on the surface by a scraping or tearing action with something rough, sharp, or pointed," probably a fusion of Middle English scratten and crachen, both meaning "to scratch," both of uncertain origin.
 Also compare scr-.
 Related: Scratched; scratching.

-c.
-1400, probably a fusion of Middle English scratten and crachen, both meaning "to scratch," both of uncertain origin.
-Related: Scratched; scratching.
-Billiards sense of "to hit the cue ball into a pocket" is first recorded 1909 (also, originally, itch), though earlier it meant "a lucky shot" (1850).
-Meaning "to withdraw (a horse) from a race" is 1865, from notion of scratching name off list of competitors; used in a non-sporting sense of "cancel a plan, etc." by 1680s.
+The meaning "relieve skin irritation by a scraping motion with the nails or claws or a scratcher" is by 1520s.
+The billiards sense of "hit the cue ball into a pocket" is recorded by 1909 (also, originally, itch), though earlier it meant "a lucky shot" (1850).
+The meaning "to withdraw (a horse) from a race" is 1865, from notion of scratching its name off a list of competitors; the phrase was used in a non-sporting sense of "cancel a plan, etc." by 1680s.

-The American English slang sense of "money" is from 1914, of uncertain signification.
-Many figurative senses (such as up to scratch, originally "ready to meet one's opponent") are from sporting use for "line or mark drawn as a starting place," attested from 1778 (but the earliest use is figurative); meaning "nothing" (as in from scratch) is 1918, generalized from specific 19c. sporting sense of "starting point of a competitor who receives no odds in a handicap match."
+The American English slang sense of "(paper) money" is from 1914, of uncertain signification.
+Many figurative senses (such as up to scratch, originally "ready to meet one's opponent") are from sporting use for "line or mark drawn as a starting place for contestants," attested from 1778 (but the earliest use is figurative).
+The meaning "nothing" (as in from scratch) is by 1918, generalized from specific 19c. sporting sense of "starting point of a competitor who receives no odds in a handicap match."

 The use of the word in billiards is from 1850, originally "a stroke which is successful but not in the intended way."
 The meaning "pocket the cue ball" is by 1914.
 Scratch-pad, for hurried writing or drawing, is attested from 1883.